 But then I thought about it, and it just really didn’t make any sense.
 I mean, what makes me special is that I inhabit a subjective reality full of subjective experiences on which I alone confer meaning and of which I alone am aware and all of which will parish with me?
 That doesn’t sound significant.
 That sounds sad.
 It sounds like the essence of insignificance.

 I like to run long distances.
-Sometimes, 10 or 15 or 20 miles into a run, I’ll remind myself to take in the nature around me.
-To appreciate the moment.
-To get my head out of the pain cave.
-And I can’t help but envy the squirrels, the trees, the birds, the spanish moss.
+Sometimes, 10 or 15 or 20 miles into a run, I’ll remind myself to take in the nature around me, to appreciate the moment, to get my head out of the pain cave; and I can’t help but envy the squirrels, the trees, the birds, the spanish moss.
 They’re not in pain.
 They’re not pondering their place in the universe.
 They play their part in the grand scheme of things without even thinking about it.
 I can’t even jerk off without saying a couple hail marys.

-Next time you’re pissed off at the world because you didn’t get the job interview or because Doritos discontinued your favorite flavor, peek out your apartment window.
+Next time you’re pissed off at the world because you didn’t get the job interview or because Doritos discontinued your favorite flavor, peek through the dusty blinds of your apartment window.
 Look up at the stars.
 Ask yourself how your ability to reflect on your own existence makes you more important than any one of those dead stars.
 Ask yourself if it makes you more important than that unfathomably big, hot ball of gas we orbit.
 Ask yourself how you’re even a teeny tiny fraction as significant as this Class M clump of dirt you’re standing on that’s hosted uncounted life forms and that will out-exist them all.

 Then go to sleep.
 And maybe you won’t wake up.
 And maybe that’s okay.
 Because maybe we’re wrong.
 Maybe we’re not the end result of evolution.
 Maybe we’re just its nascent beginnings.
 And maybe sentience isn’t what makes us better than everything else.
 Maybe it’s what cuts us off from everything else.
 And each individual grain of dust your current form will eventually dissolve into will surely last much much longer than you as a conscious being ever could have conceived.